Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 Marketing agency cash flow forecast: the 13-week model that keeps you calm

-Here’s what makes an agency forecast actually work:
+Here’s what makes an agency forecast actually work—especially for organizations in specialized fields like healthcare finance:

 • Weekly cadence: Update collections expectations and major outflows every week.